cellgeni/nf-scautoqc/README.md

 This step requires the h5ad output from `pool_all` and the scrublet csv outputs from `find_doublets` steps.

 `add_metadata` step gives scores of different QC metrics of each sample, and adds scrublet scores (and the cell metadata according to samples if provided) to the h5ad object.
+This step also removes the samples with bad QC scores (passQC_frac80 lower than 0.1 and passQC_count80 lower than 100).

 This step produces [output 6], [output 7], [output 8]:
 * ***[output 6]:*** pooled h5ad object with metadata